superguigui/threejs-starter-kit/README.md

 ## File Structure and coding style
 I like to create "Objects" classes in `src/objects` that contain elements from my scene.
 They usually extend `THREE.Object3D` so that they can be added to a parent, have positions and rotations etc...
 I also sometime extend `THREE.Mesh` directly but it can be a bit restrictive since in that case you need to prepare all geometries and material in the constructor before the call to `super()` without being able to use `this`.

-Also i like to avoid using the `THREE` global keyword and instead I import only the Objects that I need.
+Also i like to avoid using the `THREE` global keyword and instead I import only the components that I need from `three`.
 This is pointless (for now) but it might be useful in the tree-shaking future / alternate reality.
 ```js
 import { Object3D, Mesh, MeshBasicMaterial } from 'three'
 ```